Frequently Asked Questions

 - Where did you learn to write?

 Um, I going to ignore the specific tone of that question and just say that there are a lot of opportunities for a young writer to improve their craft.
-Formal classes (I've taken a couple) are a good start.
+Formal classes and workshops are a good start, but not right for everyone.
 Crit groups are, too (and some of the online crit groups are excellent).
-I'm currently enrolled in an MFA program, which is a good choice for anyone interested both in learning to write better and in teaching or editing professionally.
+I have an M.F.A., which is a good choice for anyone interested both in learning to write better and in teaching or editing professionally.

 But the most important thing that anyone who wants to write should do is to read.
 Voraciously.
 Anything and everything, whether you like it or not.
 And then think about what you've read and why it works (or doesn't work) for its intended audience.
 Following my specific path won't do you any good, because every author's path must be unique to them, based on enhancing their natural abilities and identifying and correcting their weaknesses.